 Douglassville is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Douglassville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Douglassville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Douglassville does not have a public transit system used by locals to get to and from work.

 Douglassville is a very ethnically-diverse town.
 The people who call Douglassville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Douglassville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Douglassville include Irish, English, German, Dutch, and French.